User37som/libbitcoin/bx-base58check-decode.md

 Options (named):

 -c [--config]        The path to the configuration settings file.
 -f [--format]        The output format.
-Options are 'json', 'xml', 'info'
+Options are 'info', 'json', and
-                     or 'native', defaults to native.
+                     'xml', defaults to 'info'.
 -h [--help]          Get a description and instructions for this command.

 Arguments (positional):